About Us

 Welcome To Our Crazy/Brave Adventure!

 Hello!
 Perri, here!
 I’m a retired teacher and the primary writer here.
-Dan works remotely and that keeps him pretty busy.
-A couple of years ago, we gave up our house and 25 years’ worth of stuff to live on the road in our simple, self-built camper van, Stevan.
+Dan is a teacher too.
+But he works remotely and that keeps him pretty busy.
+We gave up our house and 25 years’ worth of stuff to live on the road in our simple, self-built camper van, Stevan.

 Now that our kids are grown, we want to explore while we can, even if it means giving up a bit of security to do it.
 We aren’t wealthy van-lifers; We’re just doing our best to live frugally while exploring the wild places we love.